DigiBP/AS24TeamPulse/README.md

 # TO-BE Process

-In this chapter the new innovations in automizing the business processes are described.
+In this chapter the new innovations in automating the business processes are described.
 The goal is to reduce cost and save time in the approval process of our Swiss healthcare insurance company pulse.
 Providing insights of the workflow and automating of tasks.
-Additionally serving as a guideance for reproducability.
+Additionally serving as a guidance for reproducibility.

 <figure id= ToBe>